NaiNaniNai/ChangerWallpapers/README.md

             index = num
             break

-# Changing the desired part of this file
 new_contents = file_contents.replace(file_contents.split("\n")[index-1], way_to_wallpaper) # Changing this line to a line containing our image

-# Writing changes back to the file
 with open(file_path, "w") as f: # Saving file changes
     f.write(new_contents)

-# Restarting the desktop to change the wallpaper
 os.system("kquitapp5 plasmashell && kstart5 plasmashell &") # Restarting the desktop

 Created by a beginner in programming, and in python in particular - NaiNaniNai